center-key/pretty-print-json/README.md

 ## 5) Contributor Notes
-To be a contributor, **fork** the project and run the commands `npm install` and `npm test` on your local clone.&nbsp; Make your edits and rerun the tests.&nbsp; Pull requests welcome.
+To be a contributor, **fork** the project and run the commands `npm install` and `npm test` on your local clone.&nbsp;
+To see some example HTML results, run `node spec/examples.js`.&nbsp;
+Make your edits and rerun the tests.&nbsp; Pull requests welcome.

 <br>